pascaltll/Knapsack-problem/README.md

 - The decision problem form of the brute_force problem is NP-complete, thus there is no known algorithm both correct and fast (polynomial-time) in all cases.
 - While the decision problem is NP-complete, the optimization problem is not, its resolution is at least as difficult as the decision problem, and there is no known polynomial algorithm which can tell, given a solution, whether it is optimal
 - There is a pseudo-polynomial time algorithm using dynamic programming.
->  There is a link between the "decision" and "optimization" problems in that if there exists a polynomial algorithm that solves the "decision" problem, then one can find the maximum value for the optimization problem in polynomial time by applying this algorithm iteratively while increasing the value of k.
-On the other hand, if an algorithm finds the optimal value of the optimization problem in polynomial time, then the decision problem can be solved in polynomial time by comparing the value of the solution output by this algorithm with the value of k.
+>  There is a link between the "decision" and "optimization" problems in that if there exists a polynomial algorithm that solves the "decision" problem, then one can find the maximum profit for the optimization problem in polynomial time by applying this algorithm iteratively while increasing the profit of k.
+On the other hand, if an algorithm finds the optimal profit of the optimization problem in polynomial time, then the decision problem can be solved in polynomial time by comparing the profit of the solution output by this algorithm with the profit of k.
 Thus, both versions of the problem are of similar difficulty

 ## How to solve
 - ##### Brute Force